bonnyopiyo/WSU_dashboard/README.md

 - **Cadre Categorization**: Detailed insights into the professional cadre of vaccinated HCWs, ranked from the most to the least common.
 - **Geographical Mapping**: Interactive map showing the distribution of vaccinated HCWs by subcounty within Kakamega county.
 - **Progress Tracking**: Visual representation of progress towards the vaccination target of 7,500 HCWs, displayed in numbers and percentages.
-- **Age Distribution**: Histogram showing the age distribution of vaccinated HCWs.
-- **Data Export**: Functionality to download filtered datasets for external use.

 ## Data Structure
 The dashboard utilizes a dataset with the following structure: